INTERSECT-training/packaging/_episodes/09-publishing-citations.md

 - "Zenodo and CITATION.cff are useful for citations"
 ---

+There are two major formats used to publish python packages:
+- **source distribution** (`sdist` for short):
+  - Contains most of your repository, including tests, and
+  - Requires your build backend (hatchling, in this case) to build.
+- **wheel**:
+  - The wheel is "built", the
+    contents are ready to unpack into standard locations (usually site-packages), and does not contain configuration files like `pyproject.toml`.
+  - Usually you do not include things like tests in the wheel.
+  - Wheels also can contain binaries for packages with compiled portions.

 ## Building SDists and wheels

-The `build` package builds SDists (source distributions) and wheels (build distributions).
-The SDist usually contains most of your repository, and requires your build backend (hatchling, in this case) to build.
-The wheel is "built", the contents are ready to unpack into standard locations (usually site-packages), and does not contain configuration files like `pyproject.toml`.
-Usually you do not include things like tests in the wheel.
-Wheels also can contain binaries for packages with compiled portions.

-You can build an SDist and a wheel (from that SDist) with `pipx` & `build`:
+You can build an SDist and a wheel (from that SDist) with `pipx` and the `build` package:

 ```bash
 pipx run build